orientino/zmk-urchin/README.md

 ```

 ## Credits
 Thanks to my friend Duccio ([duckyb](https://github.com/duckyb)) for designing and helping me to build this beautiful keyboard.
+Thanks also to the ZMK community on Discord for their great support.
 Check the [Urchin's original repo](https://github.com/duckyb/urchin) to know more!